Al-un/al-un.fr/blog/content/articles/wip/magician-programmer.md

 ### The living well of knowledge

 Likely the most expected profile in the list.
 Their ability to understand and explore the unwritten laws of programming is translated by an immense, even overwhelming, level of elegance and sophistication in their code.
-To be honest, I sometimes worry if some innocent animal or soul were involved, in some faustian way, to acquire such tremendous knowledge.
+To be honest, I sometimes worry if some innocent animal or soul were not involved, in some faustian way, to acquire such tremendous know-how.

 There are many forms of enlightenment.
 Some are learning to satisfy their curiosity while others are seeking for optimal code.
-Regardless of their motives, all enlightened share the common trait of going the extra mile.
+Regardless of their motives, all Erudites share the common trait of going the extra mile.

-Feared for his/her strong opinion or adored for his/her amazing skills, the enlighten does not go unnoticed and all have to agree that the enlighten is a very powerful ally we like to rely on in very dire circumstances.
+Feared for his/her strong opinion or adored for his/her amazing skills, the Erudites does not go unnoticed and all have to agree that the enlighten is a very powerful ally we like to rely on in very dire circumstances.

-### The Erudite strengh and weaknesses
+### The Erudite strength and weaknesses

 - Very good support for system design and architecture thanks to their sheer knowledge
 - Very good mentoring potential